emilyyyyyllo/DATA146/project1.md

 r = requests.get(url)
 with open(file_name, 'wb') as f:
     f.write(r.content)

+import pandas as pd
+df = pd.read_csv(file_name)
 ```

 ### Question 9

 The purpose of the `apply()` function from the pandas library is to apply a function along an axis of a data frame.
 It takes a function as an input and applies this function to an entire data frame.
 One thing to note is that you have to specify the axis that you want the function to act on (0 for columns; and 1 for rows).
 The `apply()` function can also be used with anonymous functions or lambda functions.
-Using the `apply()` function to various class objects is an alternative to writing loops which have to iterate over each column. apply() could be a preferred approach because it offers convenience.
+Using the `apply()` function to various class objects is an alternative to writing loops which have to iterate over each column. `apply()` could be a preferred approach because it offers convenience.
 It accepts any user defined function that applies a transformation to a data frame or a series.
 Also, it can be applied both row-wise and column-wise.

 ### Question 10

 An alternative approach to filtering the number of columns in a data frame is to use the `.filter()` function to the data frame.
 The `filter()` function can subset the rows or columns according to the specified index labels.
 In order to subset the desired data and return a new data frame, you have to specify the labels of the columns.
 Another approach to achieve this is to use Boolean expressions.
-For example, we can filter the data frame based on the year's value of 2002.
+For example, we can filter the gapminder data frame based on the year's value of 2002.
 This conditional statement results in a boolean variable that has True when the value of year equals 2002.
 And then use the command `data[data['year']==2002]` and assign it to a new data frame.
 This will also successfully subset the data frame based on the year of 2002.

 ```
 data.filter(items=['year','continent'])

 2002data = data[data['year']==2002]
 ```